We are 45north - Andre, bass guitar - Ed, electric guitar - Jean, trumpet - Paul, keys - Ralph, sax - Bill Brown, drums

 We were in the studio recording some demo tracks earlier this year in March and will post them here once edited and mixed.
-LeBreton Flats now posted - check back for more soon.
+LeBreton Flats now posted along with a short version [no solos] of Dissfunktion - also Work Song, a tune written by David Braid - check back for more soon.

 Here's the first recordings we have.
 LeBreton Flats is a full length version from our recording session in March.
 A tune written by Rob Lussier.
-The others here are short versions of 45north performing 'Blue Jeans', an original tune written by Rob Lussier who is from Ottawa; 'Dissfunktion', by Manteca from their CD 'Onward'; the great party tune 'Flip Flop Fly' by Downchild Blues Band; and the great Joni Mitchell tune 'Raised On Robbery'.
+The others here are short versions of 45north performing 'Blue Jeans', an original tune written by Rob Lussier who is from Ottawa; 'Dissfunktion', by Manteca from their CD 'Onward'; Work Song is by David Braid - the great party tune 'Flip Flop Fly' by Downchild Blues Band; and the great Joni Mitchell tune 'Raised On Robbery'.